-- ♦ A detention is given by a member of the faculty to a student who has violated a school policy or is disrespectful in any way. - Students will receive notification via Edmodo or a detention slip that they have received a detention. - ♦ A detention is a 30-minute (for tardies), or one hour penalty (for dress code violations, disrupting class, littering, etc.) which must be served after school from 3:15 pm 4:15 pm on Friday each week, with the Dean of Students. - ◆ Detentions must be served the week they were received.
-If a student is not able to serve the detention on time, she must inform the Dean of Students promptly. - The Dean of Students may grant permission to a students to serve their detentions by helping a faculty or staff member on campus, only if they have one hour or less of detention to be served.

-- Detentions in excess of one hour must be served by attending Saturday School. - ◆ Failure to serve a detention promptly will result in a half hour being added to the total time to be served and the student may be required to attend Saturday School. - ♦ Students must get permission from the Dean of Students in order to serve their detentions by helping a faculty member on campus. - Students will be responsible for keeping track of the number of detentions to be served and must check their discipline report on Edline for updates.
+- A detention is given by a member of the faculty to a student who has violated a school policy or is disrespectful in any way. - Students will receive notification via Edmodo or a detention slip that they have received a detention - A detention is a 30-minute (for tardies), or one hour penalty (for dress code violations, disrupting class, littering, etc.) which must be served at a time designated by the Director of Student Life. - Detentions must be served the week they were received.
+If a student is not able to serve the detention on time, she must inform the Director of Student Life promptly. - The Director of Student Life may grant permission to a students to serve their detentions by helping a faculty or staff member on campus, only if they have one hour or more of detention to be served. - Failure to serve a detention promptly may result in a half hour being added to the total time to be served and the student may be required to attend Saturday School. - Students must get permission from the Director of Student Life in order to serve their detentions by helping a faculty member on campus. - Students will be responsible for keeping track of the number of detentions to be served and must check their discipline report on Edline for updates.